-D. Research and Allied Organizations
+V. Research and Allied Organizations

 The University of Alabama operates numerous centers, institutes, programs, services, bureaus, laboratories, consortia, offices, and clinics to provide a variety of services to students, University personnel, and others.
 Board of Trustees Rule 503 requires periodic reviews for formally approved centers and institutes.
-More information on the University's policy outlining the process for annual review of research and service centers/institutes and a list of Board-approved centers and institutes are available from the University of Alabama System.
+More information on the University's policy outlining the process for annual review of research and service centers/institutes and a list of Board-approved centers and institutes are available from Research Centers/Facilities.

-E. University Accreditations
+VI.
+University Accreditations

-Information on regional and specialized accreditation is available from the Office of Institutional Effectiveness.
+Information on regional and specialized accreditation is available from the Office for Academic Affairs.

-Chapter 2: Faculty Personnel Policies
+Chapter 2 Faculty Personnel Policies